arrowheadapps/strapi-connector-firestore/README.md

 This is package an early work in progress an is not suitable for production in it's current state.
 Feel free to use it an feedback any issues here: https://github.com/arrowheadapps/strapi-connector-firestore/issues

+The shape of the generated database output may break compatibility often while in "alpha" state.

 Known issues/not implemented
 - Higher complexity relations such as many-many, components, and polymorphism are untested